kaakaww/aws-modernization-workshop-snyk-stackhawk/content/3_ModuleThree/32_SnykSetup.ee.md

 ---
-title: "Partner Setup Instructions" # MODIFY THIS TITLE
+title: "Snyk Setup" # MODIFY THIS TITLE
 chapter: true
-weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 2 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---

-# Partner Setup Instructions <!-- MODIFY THIS HEADING -->
+# Snyk Setup <!-- MODIFY THIS HEADING -->

 ## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->